gm-spacagna/deep-ttf/README.md

 Nevertheless, treating the Weibull distribution as a single prediction means losing all of its probabilistic charme.
 Thus, it is more advisable to reason about your time-to-failure in probabilistic terms or at least to provide some confidence intervals.

-If, instead, we pick the engine number 3 from the test set and predict all of its sub-sequences, we can see the evolution of the predicted time-to-failure distributions at each time step (blu is the beginning and red is the end of the sequence):
+If, instead, we pick the engine number 3 from the test set and predict all of its sub-sequences (from 1 to the latest observation), we can see the evolution of the predicted time-to-failure distributions at each time step (blu is the beginning and red is the end of the sequence):

 ![img](images/weibull-distribution-test-engine-3.png)